 Slide a knife around the edges one more time to make sure the cornbread isn’t stuck to the sides of the skillet.

 Top it with shredded cheddar cheese and serve!
-It’s enough to feed 4 people, fill them up, and have a little bit of leftovers.
+It’s enough to feed 4 people, fill them up, and have a few leftovers.

 - 1 pound ground beef